saikanthpy/Awesome-FDE-Roadmap/README.md

 #### 1. The Data Ingestion Crisis
 *   **Question:** "A client has 5PB of data on-prem and needs it in BigQuery in 48 hours for an emergency exercise.
 How do you do it?"
 *   **FDE Answer:** "Internet bandwidth is the bottleneck.
 I would request a **Google Cloud Transfer Appliance** (high-capacity storage server) to be shipped to the site.
-While the box is in transit, I’d build the BigQuery schema and partitioning strategy to ensure the data is immediately queryable upon upload."
+While the box is in transit, I’d build the BigQuery schema and partitioning strategy to ensure the data is immediately queryable upon upload".

 #### 2. The Hostile Stakeholder
 *   **Question:** "The client’s Lead Engineer hates our product and refuses to give you VPC access.
 How do you handle it?"
 *   **FDE Answer:** "This is a trust problem, not a technical one.
 I’d set up a 1-on-1 to understand their concerns.
 Often, they fear the product will replace their job.
 I’d show them how our platform automates the 'grunt work' (ETL/Ops), allowing them to focus on high-level architecture.
-I’d offer to co-author the initial deployment scripts to give them ownership."
+I’d offer to co-author the initial deployment scripts to give them ownership".

 #### 3. Real-Time Latency vs. AI
 *   **Question:** "A bank wants real-time fraud detection (<100ms) using an LLM.
 How do you architect this?"
 *   **FDE Answer:** "An LLM is too slow for the primary path.
 I’d architect a two-tier system: Use a fast, deterministic model (XGBoost/Vertex AI) for the 100ms decision.
-Then, pass the 'flagged' transactions to a **Gemini-powered agent** via **Vertex AI Reasoning Engine** for an asynchronous, deep-dive explanation that the fraud analyst can read 5 seconds later."
+Then, pass the 'flagged' transactions to a **Gemini-powered agent** via **Vertex AI Reasoning Engine** for an asynchronous, deep-dive explanation that the fraud analyst can read 5 seconds later".

 ---